Graduate research with MORE

 Mentors are encouraged to seek additional sources of funding to continue supporting their researchers beyond the MORE funded semesters through grants, and other funding sources.

 New Faculty Mentors

-Faculty interested in learning more about the MORE program, the proposal process, and how to connect with undergraduate students are encouraged to contact Kae Sawyer, Associate Director-Student Engagement.
-Contact her at email@example.com or at 480-727-8713.
+Faculty interested in learning more about the MORE program, the proposal process, and how to connect with undergraduate students are encouraged to contact Melissa Stine, Coordinator Senior of Fulton Student Success and Engagement at email@example.com.

 Team chemistry is key ingredient in formula for research success: The committee’s report, “Enhancing the Effectiveness of Team Science,” completed in 2015, emphasizes that successful science and engineering collaborations hinge not just on a high level of research expertise but also on organization, planning, management and communications skills — and on leadership that can instill a shared vision of the significance of the project goal.